xebia/pwa-workshop/README.md

 response is returned it will be cached and workbox will broadcast a message notifying the app that the news was updated.
 The app can now refresh the news page by retrieving it from the cache.

-1. Start the server using `npm run start:random`.
+1. Kill (`ctrl+c`) the server and start a different server using `npm run start:random`.
 This ensures that workbox always has a cache update to broadcast.
 Otherwise not all of your code will run.
 2. Use the `staleWhileRevalidate` caching strategy together with the `broadcastUpdate` plugin.
 Read [this guide](https://developers.google.com/web/tools/workbox/modules/workbox-broadcast-cache-update) which explains how to do this.
 You need to update `main.js` to update the view when the cache was updated.